sw-gong/GNN-Tutorial/README.md

 #### 3. Graph Classification
 - Implement **GINConv** (Xu et al, [HOW POWERFUL ARE GRAPH NEURAL NETWORKS?](https://arxiv.org/abs/1810.00826), ICLR 2019) on graph classification benchmark dataset (IMDB) and compare different aggregation functions (SUM/MEAN/MAX).

+#### Acknowledgments
+This tutorial is designed based the [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric) library, and we own many thanks to Matthias Fey for making this great library to facilitate the research in Graph Neural Networks.